davidefiocco/dockerized-elasticsearch-duplicate-finder/README.md

 # dockerized-elasticsearch-duplicate-finder

-Use MinHash to find duplicates in an Elasticsearch index.
-At least that's the idea!
-It's not really working as of now...
+(try to) Use MinHash to find duplicates in an Elasticsearch index.

 Run with